Functional calculus and martingale representation formula for integer-valued measures: Stochastic derivative and martingale representation formula

-\begin{remark} When taking the closure in $\mathcal{L}^2_{\mathbb{P}}(\mu)$ of $\nabla_{p}$, one loses the pathwise interpretation. \end{remark}
+\begin{remark} When taking the closure in $\mathcal{L}^2_{\mathbb{P}}(\mu)$ of $\nabla $, one loses the pathwise interpretation. \end{remark}

 Note that this approach treats the continuous and jump parts in a similar fashion.
-If the filtration is generated by a continuous martingale $X$ and jump measure $J$ (with compensator $\mu$), then one can construct the following martingale $S$:
+If the filtration is generated by a continuous martingale $X$ and jump measure $J$ (with compensator $\mu$), then one can construct the following martingale-generating measure $dS$ on $[0,T]\times \mathbb{R}^d_0$:

 and the martingale representation formula can then be rewritten for any square-integrable martingale as